Sigvaldas/Cube-Dash/README.md

-# Spheres
+# Cube Dash
-A game where you have to avoid deadly spheres comming towards the player and trying to knock him off the deadly platform.
+A game where you have to avoid deadly blocks comming your way.